bretth/woven/docs/commands.rst

 ``--nomigration`` Do not migrate

 ``--manualmigration`` Manage the database migration manually.
 With this option you can drop out of the current deployment to migrate the database manually, or pause the deployment while migrating in a separate shell.
-To migrate the database you could login to your node and then run ``workon [yourproject-version]`` to drop into the new versions environment and migrate your database using south, then logout and re-run deploy or continue the existing deploy.
+To migrate the database you could login to your host and then run ``workon [yourproject-version]`` to drop into the new versions environment and migrate your database using south, then logout and re-run deploy or continue the existing deploy.

 patch